-Geometry of Chaos: Advanced approach to treating chaotic atmosphere pollution dynamics
+Geometry of Chaos: Advanced approach to forecasting evolution of low-attractor chaotic systems

 A.V.
 Glushkov, V.M.
-Kuzakon, T.N.
-Sakun
+Kuzakon, P.A.
+Zaichko

-Abstract It is presented an advanced chaos-geometrical approach to treating of atmospheric pollutants dynamics and its numerical application.
-It combines together application of the advanced mutual information approach, correlation integral analysis, Lyapunov exponent's analysis etc.
+Abstract It is presented an advanced chaos-geometrical approach to treating of evolution of low-attractor chaotic systems.
+It combines together application of the advanced mutual information approach, correlation integral analysis, Lyapunov exponent's analysis etc. Some technical application of an approach is given